 Zn Deficiency A Global Issue

 In recent years zinc deficiency has gained substantial consideration as it is the most serious micronutrient deficiency.
 Zn deficiency is gaining the consideration of medical scientists and economists.
 Zn deficiency along with vitamin A deficiency is the topmost global issue.
-Brain efficiency and development are ominously affected in infants (Benton, 2008).
 It is a major reason for children’s death across the globe.
 In South Asia, Zn deficiency is the leading incidence of diseases and deaths in children (Black et al., 2008).

 Zn Deficient Soils A Major Reason for Zn Malnutrition